Sebazzz/financial-app/docs/AppFramework/BindingSyntax.md

 # The *Unnamed* application framework documentation
 ## Binding syntax
 The *Unnamed* framework offers a custom binding syntax.
 This is a syntax that you can use if the regular data-bind bindings become unmaintainable long.
-The syntax does not get in the way if you do not use it.
+The syntax does not get in the way if you do not use it: it is optional.

 Regular data-bind syntax may become cumbersome if you have many bindings to apply to an element.
 Either the attribute gets very long: